itsjustlife/dimmi/ARKHIVE/Who/Individuals/Leaders_Politicians/Nelson_Mandela_Statesman.md

+WHAT: South African President
+WHEN: 20th Century
+WHERE: South Africa
-WHEN: 20th Century; WHERE: South Africa; WHY: Anti-Apartheid
+WHY: Anti-Apartheid